-Hopefully, you caught our last post, which covered the ins and outs of sleeping bag selection.
-But if you’re a true nature newbie, you may not know that when it comes to staying warm while camping, a well-chosen sleeping bag is only half the equation!
+Hopefully you’ve been following our “How To Choose” gear guides, so this will be the next step in the process of gearing up like a pro but not hitting the wallet hard.
+If you’re a true nature newbie, you may not know that when it comes to staying warm while camping, a well-chosen sleeping bag is only half the equation!
 Yes, a toasty bag will go a long way towards a good night’s sleep.
-But if you want the Great Outdoors to still feel great the next morning, you’ll need to add a backpacking sleeping pad to the mix.
+But if you want the Great Outdoors to still feel great the next morning, you’ll need to add the right sleeping pad to the mix.

 Why?
 Ideally, your backpacking sleeping pad and sleeping bag should work together—the bag’s insulation and other heat-retaining features help to absorb and trap your body heat, while the sleeping pad provides a helpful barrier between your trail-weary body and the cold, hard ground.
 Here’s how to choose a backpacking sleeping pad for your next backcountry escape.